arcan1s/arcanis.me/projects/_posts/2013-02-21-awesome-widgets.md

     - <a href="//github.com/arcan1s/awesome-widgets/releases" title="Ubuntu">Ubuntu package</a>
     - <a href="/en/2014/09/04/migration-to-v2/" title="Migration">Migration to version 2.0</a>
     - <a href="/en/2014/12/19/aw-v21-bells-and-whistles/" title="ExtItems">Extensions</a>
+    - <a href="/en/2016/06/05/aw-formatters-and-macros/" title="Formatters and macros">Formatters and macros</a>
 ---
 <!-- info block -->